Volue-Public/energy-smp-docs/docs/mesh-data-transfer/configuration/configuration.md

 ## Recommended Kerberos authorisation settings

 There are two main approaches to configure data-transfer services:
-* Install data-transfer to run as the `LocalSystem` account (when Mesh and data-tranfer are on the same server)
+* Install data-transfer to run as the `LocalSystem` account (when Mesh and data-transfer are on the same server)
 * Install data-transfer to run as a dedicated account (same server/separate servers configurations)

 Then, it is required to set the authorization scopes in the Mesh groups file (defined in the `GroupsFile` authorization setting of Mesh).